Akarshjha03/Aether-NotesApp/README.md

-# 🪶 Aether - Your Ultimate Notes-Making Companion 📝
+# 🪶 Aether - Where your thoughts find a home. 🌌

 <table style="border-collapse: collapse;">
   <tr>